ItalyPaleAle/dapr/README.md

 kubectl create secret generic postgres-actors -n dapr-tests --from-file=postgres
 ```

 You can then install Project Emmy using Helm.
-Make sure to set `globals.actors.v2=true`:
+Make sure to set `globals.actors.serviceName=emmy` and `globals.reminders.serviceName=emmy`:

 ```sh
 # Set version 0.0.0 to use the "edge" builds